svaksha/Julia.jl/README.md

 + `Activity` : Should a 3rd party user bother to use your library, or is it really only intended to be used by the package author?
 Let's say, an experimental "throw-away toy repo" whose development has now been abandoned.
 + `License` : Which software license do you use?
 If you dont have a license, please state `None`.

-## BugReport-PullRequest
-1. Add your link as per the top-level Category page within the topic sub-section(s), in _alphabetical order_, with notes (if any) in the markdown files.
-2. Then, type `julia src/scrape.jl` to run the [scraper](https://github.com/svaksha/Julia.jl/blob/master/src/scrape.jl) file and commit the `db.csv` file too.
-3. For broken links or outdated information, submit a bug report (BR), or make the necessary changes and submit a PR.
-Both are welcome.
-Please submit separate PR's for each link or change added.
-4. For Documentation and cookbooks, check if it matches the categories listed, else, list it on the [Resources.md](https://github.com/svaksha/Julia.jl/blob/master/Resources.md) page.
-5. For those unable to use git, create a github account, then fork the `Julia.jl` repo on the user interface.
-Then edit the page by [clicking on the "pencil" icon on the markdown page](https://help.github.com/articles/editing-files-in-your-repository), then click on save and submit a PR.
-Github does this [automatically in 8 steps](https://help.github.com/articles/editing-files-in-another-user-s-repository).